Frequently asked questions

 Do Double Degree Nursing/Midwifery Graduate candidates need to provide 2 nursing referees and 2 midwifery referees, or can they be all midwifery referees?

-Monash Health utilise the reference checks completed through GNMP PMCV which will allow you to nominate 2 clinical referees.
+Monash Health utilise the reference checks completed through PMCV which will allow you to nominate 2 clinical referees.
 We encourage you to provide referees from acute placements who can speak to your clinical skills.

 I work as a RUSON, can I nominate my ANUM as a clinical referee?